 Make Memories & Take Pictures

 If life gets in the way and you don’t get out as much as you hoped before your walking holiday with kids then don’t fret.
-Take each day as it comes, take your time and if you need ideas to get your kids to keep walking then check out our post –Tips on getting your kids outdoors.
+Take each day as it comes, take your time and if you need ideas to get your kids to keep walking then check out our post –Tips on getting your kids outdoors with fun hiking activities.

 These ideas work well with my boys and I can’t wait until the day comes that I can head off on walking holidays with both boys in tow.
 It is such a great way to explore a region, a very different way from sitting in a car or on a train etc. It is also a great way to keep the whole family healthy and happy!